 - Blocked in China (unblock with ExpressVPN)

 3. iTranslate | Beautiful but Pricey

-iTranslate has the best user experience by far of any of the apps listed here.
-The only problem is that it’s not free.
+iTranslate is the voice translate app that has the best user experience by far of any others listed here.
+The only downside is that it’s not free.

 As you can see in the screenshots below, the app offers both conversational voice translation as well as a helpful phrase guide with audio pronunciation.

 iTranslate functions like many of the other apps on this list, which means that you can type, speak or point your camera at text to get a translation.

 For a truly voice-first experience, I recommend you check out the iTranslate Converse app.
 This app takes the ease of voice translation to a new level.

 The idea is that you hold the phone upside-down like a microphone and just press the screen to talk.
 It automatically detects which language is being spoken and translates.

 If I were to give an award for design and ease-of-use on this list, Converse would win without question.
 It’s also one of the only apps that even has an Apple Watch app.

 If you don’t consider yourself tech-savvy, you might want to invest in this app as a good voice translation for China.